milangoyal2/MySmartUSC/README.txt

 Notes:

+Notifications:
-Notifications should appear within 5 minutes, but can take up to 10 minutes, since the time the origianl email was sent.
+-Notifications should appear within 5 minutes, but can take up to 10 minutes, since the time the origianl email was sent.
+-Notifications will only be given for emails that have been sent after the application has started.

+Important keywords and Emails:
+-Entry for each keyword and email type is case sensitive.
+-To view each keyword and email field, go to where the keywords and emails are changed (press the settings button, then change __ button).
+-Emails with new keywords will only display after changing the keywords thru settings button.
+   (In other words, previously sent emails with new keywords will not trigger a notification)